graup/es-distributed-lock/README.md

     NewLock create a new lock identified by a string

 func (lock *Lock) Acquire(ctx context.Context, ttl time.Duration) error
-    Acquire tries to acquire a lock with a TTL in seconds.
+    Acquire tries to acquire a lock with a TTL.
 Returns nil when succesful or error otherwise.

 func (lock *Lock) IsAcquired() bool
     IsAcquired returns if lock is acquired and not expired